raystack/charts/README.md

 # Charts
-[Helm](https://github.com/helm/helm) Charts for Open Data Platform
+[Helm](https://github.com/helm/helm) Charts for Goto company ecosystem.

 Charts are curated application definitions for [Helm](https://github.com/helm/helm).
-Use this repository to submit official Open Data Platform helm Charts.
+Use this repository to submit official Goto company helm Charts.
 For more information about installing and using Helm, see it's `README.md`.

 ## TL;DR